peasy/Peasy.NET-Samples/README.md

 Before running the application, be sure to [setup SQL Server](https://github.com/peasy/Samples#sql-server-setup) after changing the configuration.

+To run the application, ensure that the WPF project is set as the startup project.

 #### WPF &#8594; Web API &#8594; In Memory
 ![WPF &#8594; Web API &#8594; In Memory](https://www.dropbox.com/s/qzouuwj1lrec44v/WPF-WebAPI.png?dl=0&raw=1)

-In this scenario, the WPF client consumes [business services](https://github.com/peasy/Peasy.NET/wiki/ServiceBase) that are injected with [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy) that use HTTP (via HttpClient) to communicate with the Web API project.
-In turn, the Web API project is configured to use in-memory data proxies by default.
+In this scenario, the WPF client consumes [business services](https://github.com/peasy/Peasy.NET/wiki/ServiceBase) that are injected with [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy) that use HTTP (via HttpClient) to communicate with the Web API application.
+In turn, the Web API application uses business services that are injected with data proxies that communicate with in-memory data stores.

 To configure the WPF application to use business services that are injected with HTTP data proxies, locate the ```MainWindow_Loaded``` event handler in the [MainWindow](https://github.com/peasy/Samples/blob/master/Orders.com.WPF/MainWindow.xaml.cs) class and ensure the following line exists: